wintops/OpenKantu/README.md

 OpenKantu
 =========

 This repository contains source code for the OpenKantu trading system generator, which uses price action based rules for the automatic generation of trading strategies.
-For binaries please go to mechanicalforex.com

-Please view the KantuManual.doc for a detailed overview of the whole software.